HAVING TWINS? HERE’S WHAT YOU NEED TO KNOW

 To say I was stunned was an understatement.
 My husband I were thrilled of course, but we were completely unaware of what life with twins was going to be like.

 It’s a journey and and an adventure, but it’s also a huge learning curve that requires flexibility, patience and a willingness to accept that, for a while at least, your life is about to turn upside down.

-Here are some of the things that we learned along the way.
+Here are some of the things that we learned on the rollercoaster that is having twins: